 Here are some of its mechanisms of action against inflammation.
-These reactions are beneficial for those with problems in their joints and skin as well as individuals with autoimmune diseases.
+These reactions are beneficial for those with problems in their joints and skin and individuals with autoimmune diseases.

-- It helps in the suppression of prostaglandins and cytokines, compounds that promote inflammation.
+- It helps suppress prostaglandins and cytokines, compounds that promote inflammation.

 - HA is also said to produce a physical barrier against bacteria that further aggravate the inflammatory process.

 - HA also moderates leukocyte infiltration, boosts angiogenesis, and decreases collagen deposition.

 Hyaluronic acid is a natural component of the eye.
 But it was not until the late 1950s that hyaluronan was first used as a vitreous substitute.
 When the FDA approved the medical use of HA, ophthalmologists used it for corneal transplants, cataract removal, retina repair, and other eye injuries.
 HA solution is also used as a component of eye drops.
 It makes eye drops more viscous without introducing unnatural chemicals to the eye.

 HA helps maintain the anterior chambers, permits manipulation of ocular tissues and protects the corneal endothelium for ophthalmological surgeries.
 Since it is nonimmunogenic, only mild or moderate inflammatory responses are reported among patients after surgery.
 Most of these responses are attributed to the surgery itself rather than an effect of HA.

 There are many HA products available in the market to choose from.
 Now that you have learned the wonders of HA, you may want to try the following for your every need: